ESCT Calculator

 How is ESCT different from PAYE?

 PAYE is deducted from your salary before you receive your pay.
 ESCT is a separate tax on your employer's KiwiSaver contribution only.
-Both use the marginal tax rate, but PAYE applies to your entire salary income and ESCT applies only to the employer's contribution amount.
+Both use marginal tax rates, but PAYE applies to your salary income while ESCT applies only to the employer's contribution amount — and the two use slightly different dollar thresholds.
+You never receive the ESCT amount; your employer deducts it and pays it to IRD.

 Did KiwiSaver rates change in 2026-27?

 Yes.
-From 1 April 2026, the minimum employer KiwiSaver contribution rose from 3% to 3.5% (Taxation Budget Measures Act 2025).
+From 1 April 2026, the minimum employer KiwiSaver contribution rose from 3% to 3.5% (Taxation (Budget Measures) Act 2025).
 The default employee rate for auto-enrolled members also increased from 3% to 4%.
-The employer rate will rise again to 4% from 1 April 2028.
+Because ESCT applies to the employer contribution, a higher employer rate means more ESCT for the same salary.
+The employer minimum rises again to 4% from 1 April 2028.

 How does ESCT impact my retirement savings?

-ESCT reduces the amount reaching your KiwiSaver.
-For example, a $70,000 salary with 3% employer contribution ($2,100) at a 30% ESCT rate means $630 in tax and only $1,470 to your fund.
+ESCT reduces the amount of employer contributions that actually reach your KiwiSaver account.
+For example, on a $70,000 salary with a 3.5% employer contribution ($2,450), an ESCT rate of 30% takes $735 and only $1,715 reaches your fund.
 Over 30+ years of contributions, this tax drag compounds significantly.

 Related Calculators